Spousal Support and Alimony Pendente Lite in PennsylvaniaNovember 11, 2012

 Spousal support can be an important factor in marital property distribution.
 If the party seeking support and his or her spouse cannot reach an agreement on this issue, the Court will enter an order for support based on a number of factors, including the length of the marriage and the income and needs of the parties.

-The Harrisburg area attorneys at Daley Zucker have extensive experience assisting our clients with child support, child custody (link to the custody page) and spousal support.
+The Harrisburg area attorneys at Daley Zucker have extensive experience assisting our clients with child support, child custody, and spousal support.
 Please Contact us to find out how we can help you.